Cart 0

 The first category of photos are close-ups that zoom in on facial expressions (concentration, surprise, confidence, joy, etc.), with the background either blurred or a solid color from the color palette.

-FIXED: Be sure to obtain permission from all photography subjects and their parent/guardian before using photos.
+Fixed: Be sure to obtain permission from all photography subjects and their parent/guardian before using photos.

 ACTION PHOTOS